GBuenaflor/01azure-aks-apimanagement/README.md

 1. Create Infra using Azure Terraform
-2. Generate Lets Encrypt Certificate using certbot
+2. Generate Lets Encrypt Certificate using certbot,and add new "TXT" record to Azure DNS Zone
-3. Add new "TXT" record to Azure DNS Zone
+3. Convert the certificate .pem to .pfx format
 4. Upload Certificate to Application Load Balancer